gradle/gradle/subprojects/docs/src/design-docs/dependency-model.md

     * A zip or tar that bundles the implementation + documentation.

 test fixtures have an API and an implementation?

+## Groovy library

+* Is-a JVM library
+* Provides some AST transformations.
+    * This is a compile time usage.
+    * Depends on the runtime of zero or more JVM libraries
+* Common variants:
+    * source language, e.g. groovy 1.7 vs groovy 1.8.

+## Scala library

+* Is-a JVM library
+* Provides some macros.
+    * This is a compile time usage.
+    * Depends on the runtime of zero or more JVM libraries

 ## JVM library with JNI implementation